 You can read on tips on how to manage your finances on a student income through our new budget guide, filled with lots of tips and tricks to help you manage your money better.

-Below are some common areas that students may need help with, as well as some links to help you with your money whilst you are at Bucks.
-If you cannot find the information here that you need or you would like to discuss something in confidence, then get in touch with us in the Advice Centre.
+Below are some common areas that students may need help with, as well as some links to help you with your money whilst you're at BNU.
+If you cannot find the information here that you need or you would like to discuss something in confidence, then get in touch with us on firstname.lastname@example.org.

 If you find that you are struggling with your money, you might be able to apply to the University for additional funding to support you.

-To apply for either fund, you must have applied for all student funding, benefits, and grants, that you are eligible to apply for, prior to applying to either of the funds.
+To apply for any of the BNU funds, you must have applied for all student funding, benefits, and grants, that you are eligible to apply for, prior to applying.

-Whilst you are studying it is worth looking at your bank account to see if you are getting the best value from it.
-You may be eligible to apply for a student bank account which could be beneficial to you financially, or what it may offer in additional benefits that suit you.
-You can check with your current bank to see what accounts would be best for you.
-The Money Advice Service has a guide to student bank accounts that can be found on the Money Advice Service website.
+Whilst you're studying it's worth looking at your bank account to see if you are getting the best value from it.
+You may be eligible to apply for a student bank account which could be beneficial to you financially, or with what it may offer in additional benefits.

 A budget is a simple way of checking the amount of income you have coming in minus your outgoings.
-The difficulty with budgeting for students is that your income will vary during your time as a student with payments being paid termly rather than weekly or monthly.
+The difficulty with budgeting for students is that your income will vary during your time as a student, with loan payments being paid termly rather than weekly or monthly.

-If you are looking to find a new place to live either on your own or as a small group you will want to check what you can afford and take into consideration the fixed costs like rent as well as the variable costs including utility bills.
+If you're looking to find a new place to live, either on your own or as a small group, you'll want to check what you can afford and take into consideration the fixed costs, like rent, as well as the variable costs including utility bills.